-Anytime you do a behavior– whether it is a habit, routine, ritual or otherwise– you’re telling yourself a story about who you are and what you value.
+Anytime you do a behavior– whether it is a habit, routine, ritual, or otherwise– you’re telling yourself a story about who you are and what you value.

-You ate a salad instead of pizza for dinner?
+Did you eat a salad instead of pizza for dinner?
 You told yourself a story.

-You woke up early this morning to run?
+Did you wake up early this morning to run?
 You told yourself a story.

-You went to bed early?
+Did you go to bed early?
 You told yourself a story.

 As James Clear writes in Atomic Habits, “Every action you take is a vote for the type of person you wish to become.
 No single instance will transform your beliefs, but as the votes build up, so does the evidence of your new identity.”